jorisvink/libkyrka/README.md

 purgatory_send_packet(const void *data, size_t len, u_int64_t seq, void *udata)
 {
 	/*
-	 * Ciphertgext data is ready to be sent, somewhere.
+	 * Ciphertext data is ready to be sent, somewhere.
 Up to you where
 	 * or what that means.
 	 *
 	 * The packet is sequence number is given in seq.